 [Additional Reading: Service Animals and The ADA: The Definitive Guide For Property Managers]

-As shown above, it’s clear by these recently introduced laws that many states are finally taking seriously the problem of fake service animals.
+As shown above, it’s clear by these recently introduced laws that many states are finally taking seriously the real problem of fake service animals.
 With this issue gaining more publicity and public awareness across the country, expectations will likely rise to provide nation-wide safeguards and protections for our disabled community and their legitimate service animals.
 So if your state does not appear on this list right now, just give it time.

 Please Note: While every attempt has been made to provide accurate and up-to-date information, this list is not intended to replace the qualified advice of a legal professional.